microsoft/napajs/docs/api/zone.md

 ```

 ### zone.executeSync(function: (...args: any[]) => any, args: any[], timeout: number = 0): any
 Execute an annoymouse function synchronously on arbitrary worker.
 Arguments can be of any JavaScript type that is [transportable](transport.md#transportable-types).
-It returns an [`ExecuteResult`](#interface-executeresult).
+It returns an [`Result`](#interface-result).
 If error happens, either bad code, user exception, or timeout is reached, error will be thrown.

 Example: Execute annoymouse function sychronously, with arguments [1, 'hello', { field1: 1 }].
 No timeout is applied.
 ```ts